armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-4.md

 ---

+## Known Issues

+{{< include "release-notes/agent/ki-permissions-whitespace.md" >}}

-### Fixes
+## Fixes

-- Fixed in issue that prevented Helm from installing when a kubeconfig is not provided.
+- Fixed an issue that prevented Helm from installing when a kubeconfig is not provided.